The Dictionary of Sydney was archived in 2021.

 Christian church architecture began here with two churches of innovative plan.
 The first church in Australia was built of primitive materials in just eight weeks by Reverend Richard Johnson.
 He was the Church of England chaplain to the colony at Sydney and paid for the work himself.
 Divine service was first conducted in the unnamed church on 25 August 1793.
 His church had a novel plan, with a three-part chamber in the shape of a T, separating three classes of people, one class being convicts.
 The governor's rule of compulsory church attendance for the convicts was unpopular and the building was burned down in October 1798.
-The colonial government responded by lending a storehouse for worship and then starting construction of St Philip's, at Church Hill.
+The [media]colonial government responded by lending a storehouse for worship and then starting construction of St Philip's, at Church Hill.
 This had a novel round tower, possibly for reasons of strength, and another architectural pretension in a domed apse.
 It was built of stone and dedicated for use in 1810, but was replaced by a new stone church in 1855.

 The earliest church still existing is the Union Church at Ebenezer, built in 1809.
 It was built independent of government or the established church by a union of Protestant settlers.
-It later became a Presbyterian church, and in 1977 a Uniting church.
+It later became a Presbyterian church, and in 1977 a Uniting [media]church.
 Its design is more conventional, much like nonconformist chapels in Britain.
 It has one chamber which served pragmatically as both chapel and school.
 It is plain and sensible, having the symmetry, good proportions, and solid construction typical of better colonial Georgian buildings.
 Its original entry door was axially aligned to a great eucalypt, under which the settlers held their first service in 1803.
 The tree also survives in 2010.

 A decade later the colonial government began to build churches.
 These new churches were architecturally ambitious, to serve the civilising vision of Governor Lachlan Macquarie.
 Not surprisingly, he looked to contemporary English practice for guidance.
 He had a trained architect, Francis Greenway, who had been articled under the famed English architect John Nash.
 Greenway and Macquarie transported to Australia the early eighteenth century preaching room model which was then widely in use for new churches in Britain.
 In the churches of St Matthew's at Windsor, St James's in Sydney, and St Luke's at Liverpool, they built the earliest serious works of neoclassical architecture in Australia, inspired by the style of John Nash.

-In Australian architecture, patterns came to be used frequently, and this is true of Greenway's churches.
+In Australian architecture, [media]patterns came to be used frequently, and this is true of Greenway's churches.
 As well as being beautiful and accomplished, they are important as foundation works of a type.
 This type might be called the evangelical, consisting of large single chambers with side entrances and usually western towers (the most common tower location found in England).
-This model was used later for other Anglican churches, including St Peter's Richmond, St Peter's Campbelltown, St Bartholomew's Prospect and Heber Chapel, Cobbity.
+This model was used later for other Anglican churches, including St Peter's Richmond, St Peter's Campbelltown, St Bartholomew's Prospect and Heber Chapel, Cobbitty.
 Although simple, these churches have been long admired for their stylish architecture, clear form, and dignity of proportion, like their prototype.